|Matlab hint||Exercise 2|

 Suppose, for example, you want to define a function

-sq=inline('x.^2','x')You could then use sq(x) later, just as if you had defined it in an m-file.
-Alternatively, you could use it where a function name is needed.
-In the next section you will be writing an integration function named midpoint that requires a function name as its first argument.
+@should not appear before the name.
+In the next section you will be writing an integration function named midpoint that requires a function handle as its first argument.
 If you wanted to apply it to the integral , you might write

-There is a nice way to use inline to streamline a sequence of calculations computing the integrals of ever higher degree polynomials in order to find the degree of precision of a quadrature rule.
+There is a nice way to use this form to streamline a sequence of calculations computing the integrals of ever higher degree polynomials in order to find the degree of exactness of a quadrature rule.
 The following statement

-'4*x.^3'to check the error in , and you can make that change with judicious use of the arrow keys.
+4*x.^3to check the error in , and you can make the change with judicious use of the arrow keys.

 In general, numerical quadrature involves breaking an interval into subintervals, estimating or modelling the function on each subinterval and integrating it there, then adding up the partial integrals.

-Perhaps the simplest method of numerical integration is the midpoint method (Atkinson, p.
-269).
-This method is based on interpolation of the integrand by the constant and multiplying by the width of the interval.
-The result is a form of Riemann sum that you probably learned in elementary calculus when you first studied integration.
+Perhaps the simplest method of numerical integration is the midpoint method presented by Atkinson, p.
+269. This method is based on interpolation of the integrand by the constant and multiplying by the width of the interval.
+The result is a form of Riemann sum that you probably saw in elementary calculus when you first studied integration.

 Break the interval into subintervals with endpoints (there is one more endpoint than intervals, of course).
 Then the midpoint rule can be written as

-function quad = midpointquad( f, a, b, n) % comments % your name and the datewhere f indicates the name of a function, a and b are the lower and upper limits of integration, and n is the number of points, not the number of intervals.
+function quad = midpointquad( func, a, b, N) % quad = midpointquad( func, a, b, N) % comments % your name and the datewhere f indicates the name of a function, a and b are the lower and upper limits of integration, and n is the number of points, not the number of intervals.
 The code for your m-file might look like the following:

-If a quadrature rule can compute exactly the integral of any polynomial up to some specific degree, we will call this its degree of precision.
-Thus a rule that can correctly integrate any cubic, but not quartics, has precision 3.
-(Atkinson, page 266.)
+If a quadrature rule can compute exactly the integral of any polynomial up to some specific degree, we will call this its degree of exactness.
+Thus a rule that can correctly integrate any cubic, but not quartics, has exactness 3.
+See Atkinson, page 266.

-To determine the degree of precision of a rule, we might look at
+To determine the degree of exactness of a rule, we might look at

 the approximations of the integrals